Chickenpox (Varicella)

 Caring for Your Child with Confidence

 While chickenpox is usually mild, it can still be a challenging time for both you and your child.
-By understanding the symptoms, knowing how to manage discomfort, and recognizing when to seek medical help, you can help your child recover safely and comfortably.
+By understanding the symptoms, knowing how to manage discomfort, and recognising when to seek medical help, you can help your child recover safely and comfortably.
 Vaccination remains the most effective way to prevent serious illness and reduce the spread to others in your community.

 If you have questions or need support, the paediatric team at Pantai Hospital Ampang is here to guide you through every step—from diagnosis to recovery to prevention.